ecorey/Solidity-Course-Expert/Week2/hw8.md

 ---

 Done So Far to Optimize:

--packing variables
+- packing variables
--removed checkIfWhiteListed modifier and combined logic into whiteTransfer function
+- removed checkIfWhiteListed modifier and combined logic into whiteTransfer function

 ---